-Here are a few fun stories from the wild world of interactive fiction.
+Here are a couple of fun stories from the wild world of interactive fiction.
 Try them out to see cool techniques you can steal for your training scenarios.

 1. Put the backstory in links.

 The most realistic scenarios are rich in detail, but lots of detail can mean lots of text on the screen.
 One way to lighten the load is to put the backstory in optional links.

 For example, here’s a scene from a (fake) scenario.